GRBaset/php-class-helper/README.md

 # PHP Class Helper
 Extension for Visual Studio Code.

+Be more productive in writing PHP, JavaScript and TypeScript code with a simple keybinding.

 ## NOTABLE CHANGES IN LATEST RELEASE
 * PHP Class Helper now supports: